darkautism/lfqueue/README.md

 ## How to use

 Just copy past everywhere and use it.
 If you copy these code into your project, you must use -O0 flag to compile.

+## Next Milestone

+- Compile on windows ( Cygwin, MinGW ).
+- Try to fix -O0 flag problem.
+- Compile on MACOS ( I do not have MAC, need somebody help!! )

 ## Example